photoprism/photoprism-docs/docs/funding.md

 and have access to additional features.
-Ideas endorsed by [silver, gold, and platinum sponsors](https://github.com/photoprism/photoprism/blob/develop/SPONSORS.md) receive a [golden label](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Asponsor) and will be prioritized on our [roadmap](https://github.com/photoprism/photoprism/projects/5).
+Ideas endorsed by [silver, gold, and platinum sponsors](https://github.com/photoprism/photoprism/blob/develop/SPONSORS.md) receive a [golden label](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Asponsor) and will be prioritized on the [roadmap](https://github.com/photoprism/photoprism/projects/5).
 Thank you! 💜

 [^1]: Think of “free software” as in “free speech,” not as in “free beer.”
 We sometimes call it “libre software,” borrowing the French or Spanish word for “free” as in freedom, to show we do not mean the software is gratis. (https://www.gnu.org/philosophy/free-sw.en.html)